tierpod/nflogger/README.md

 *nflogger* is a simple tool to dump packets logged via the Linux firewall NFLOG target.

-Example rule and
+Example usage:

 ```
 sudo nft add ip filter INPUT log prefix \"filter/INPUT: \" group 100
 sudo nflogger --group 100
 ```

-When you are done press CTRL-C to stopp nflogger and remove the rule again:
+When you are done press CTRL-C to stop nflogger and remove the rule again.
+To do this print all rules of the chain INPUT like so.

 ```
 sudo nft -a list chain filter INPUT
 ```

-This prints all rules of the chain INPUT including the handle id.
+The output from above contains the handle ids of all rules.
+Lookup the id of your rule and then delete it like so:

 ```
-sudo nft delete rule filter INPUT handle <handle>
+sudo nft delete rule filter INPUT handle <id>
 ```

 ## License